mcsp-archives/processing-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 * Arrangement and description
 * Conservation

-The Archivist may elect to draft an Operational Impact Statement to assess the overall space and supply needs of a collection, as well as the cost of transfer, accessioning, processing, and storing a collection.
+The Director may elect to draft an Operational Impact Statement to assess the overall space and supply needs of a collection, as well as the cost of transfer, accessioning, processing, and storing a collection.

 ## 2.2 Collections receiving

 Collections receiving is the physical transfer of collection material from a donor or transferer to the Moravian Archives.
-The primary point of contact for collections receiving is the Archivist.
+The primary point of contact for collections receiving is the Director.

 ### 2.2.1 Receipt of new or potential acquisitions